4ntm4n/ms-two/README.md

 ### **Destroy a note:**
 > ![permanently delete a note](assets/img/readme/permanent-delete-note.png)
 >
-> > a user can permanently delete a removed note by pressing this skull icon.
+> > A user can permanently delete a removed note by pressing this skull icon.
 There is no way of getting it back after that.

 ### **view the important notes only**
 > ![starred view](assets/img/readme/starrred-notes.png)